JianyueLab-Official/MCSM-Discord-Bot/README.md

 6. Go to oauth page, select `bot` and `Administrator`, then scroll down it will generate you a link.
 Copy and paste link to the browser.
 ![oauth](/images/oauth1.png)
 ![oauth](/images/oauth2.png)

-## Important

-This bot DOES NOT PROVIDE ANY ROLE LIMITATION which EVERYONE in your server will have PERMISSION to send command.
-Please limit bot in your server's `server settins` -> `apps` -> `intergrations` -> `your bot name`, select roles and channel that allow for sending commands.

 ## Developers